Tri Area Warriors Volleyball Club (the "Corporation")

 The board may from time to time appoint any committee or other advisory body, as it deems necessary or appropriate for such purposes and, subject to the Act, with such powers as the board shall see fit.
 Any such committee may formulate its own rules of procedure, subject to such regulations or directions as the board may from time to time make.
 Any committee member may be removed by resolution of the board of directors.

 The board may designate the offices of the Corporation, appoint officers on an annual or more frequent basis, specify their duties and, subject to the Act, delegate to such officers the power to manage the affairs of the Corporation.
 A director may be appointed to any office of the Corporation.
 An officer may, but need not be, a director unless these by-laws otherwise provide.
 Two or more offices may be held by the same person.

 Description of Offices

-Unless otherwise specified by the board (which may, subject to the Act modify, restrict or supplement such duties and powers), the offices of the Corporation, excluding the Chair of the Board, shall be elected, shall have the following duties and powers associated with their positions:
+Unless otherwise specified by the board (which may, subject to the Act modify, restrict or supplement such duties and powers), the offices of the Corporation, shall be elected, shall have the following duties and powers associated with their positions:

 Vacancy in Office

 In the absence of a written agreement to the contrary, the board may remove, whether for cause or without cause, any officer of the Corporation.
 Unless so removed, an officer shall hold office until the earlier of:

 If the office of any officer of the Corporation shall be or become vacant, the Officers may, by resolution, elect a person to fill such vacancy.